Prediction Methodology

 What would make the prediction system stronger?

 The current rain-only model is useful but not definitive.
-The most promising next gains are better data QA and richer predictors, not just more rain windows.
+With the clearest rain outliers repaired, the most promising next gains are broader QA automation and richer predictors, not just more rain windows.

 Train directly for the threshold